lisa-lumos/Airflow/03-mastering-dags.md

 For example, you can put your functions in "dags/functions/helpers.py", adding an empty file "dags/functions/__init__.py" and refer to it using `from functions.helpers import ...` for a dag that lives inside the "dags" folder.

 ## How the Web Server works
+When you start the web server from the cli, you start a Gunicorn server using the Python web framework Flask.
+Gunicorn is a Python http server for unix, based on the pre-fork worker model.
+Which means that there is a central master process that manages a set of forked worker (the workers than handles requests and responses from the web server of Airflow, not the workers executing the tasks of your DAGs) processes.
+The master process is a loop listening for various process signals, and reacts accordingly, to manage a list of running workers.
+These workers are responsible for parsing DAGs in the "dags" folder, and handling requests and returning a response to the client.

+As a best practice, use 2 * num_of_cores +1 as the number of web server's workers.

 ## How to deal with failures in your DAGs